jorisslob/tins2025/README.md

 Can you find the **golden ratio** that keeps most types of organisms alive in a steady equilibrium?

+## How to play
+- Get the latest version of processing for your operating system at https://processing.org/.
+- Unzip the source code
+- Open `sketch.properties` in Processing
+- Press play in processing
+- Be utterly confused about what is happening in your favorite browser

 ## What can you find in the world?

 ### Water